smussenden/data-science-in-tidyverse/02-A-TransformData.md

 #   arrange(n)
 ```

-hmm - what's going on here?
-Look closely and see what the generated count column is called
+hmm - what’s going on here?
+Look closely and see what the generated
+count column is called

 ``` r
 # events %>%